Information design. Information hierarchy. They sound like intimidating things, right?

 So far, so straightforward, right?
 So why aren’t more brands making the most of it?

-Why do you need information design?
+Why do you need information design or an information hierarchy?

 These days, we’re faced with a veritable barrage of information.
 It invades our every moment through the letterbox, on our televisions, on our laptops, on our smartphones, in every single form of media, even grocery or clothes shopping.
 It’s endless.